 Is Lindsey House for You?

 Lindsey House offers a unique solution to situational homelessness.
 We partner with program participants to create individual service plans designed to reduce debt, manage expenses create savings, and increase a family’s resources.
 Education, employment, and financial accountability are the keys to regaining self-sufficiency.
-If you are committed to using these keys to open the door to self-sufficiency, then Lindsey House is the program for you.
+If you are committed to using these keys to open the door to self-sufficiency, then Lindsey House may be the program for you.

 Are You Qualified for Lindsey House?